At a Glance

 ✨Tip Number 1

-Familiarise yourself with local housing legislation and policies.
-Understanding the legal framework will not only help you in interviews but also demonstrate your commitment to the role and its responsibilities.
+Familiarise yourself with local housing legislation and policies relevant to Liverpool.
+Understanding the specific laws and regulations will not only help you in interviews but also demonstrate your commitment to the role.

 ✨Tip Number 2